 The best pumpkin bread for fall baking!
-Healthy and light Pumpkin Chocolate Chip Bread is made using whole wheat and yogurt, packed with wonderful pumpkin flavor and warm spices – plus delectable dark chocolate chips!
+Healthy and light Chocolate Pumpkin Bread is made using whole wheat flour and yogurt, packed with wonderful pumpkin flavor and warm spices, plus delectable chocolate chips!

 - Plain Yogurt: Yogurt keeps this recipe light and gives the pumpkin bread extra moisture and tanginess.